santoshilam/Discipline_Specific_Guidance_for_DMPs/content/7-chapter/chapter7.md

 ### Ethics perspective

-According to the Wet medischp-wetenschappelijke onderzoek met mensen act (WMO), this project does medical research involving humans, therefore, needs to be assessed by an accredited METC in advance (before collecting data). _Quick comment for Judith Brands: Could you check if this explanation is ok?_
+According to the Wet medischp-wetenschappelijke onderzoek met mensen act (WMO), medical research involving humans should be assessed by an accredited METC or a CCMO in advance (before collecting data). **_Question for Judith Brands: Could you check if this explanation is ok?
+Please add more info about when to choose a METC if possible_**

+Since the researcher has double affiliation (the UMC as the first affiliation and the university as the second), it is important to determine the ownership of the data in advance.
+This can be specified in a contract between the UMC and the university. **_Question for Judith Brands: Judith, is this true? _**

   - personal data
   - ownership
   - METC
-  - What DMP?
+  - What DMP? **_Question for Judith Brands: I'm not sure what this means? _**

 ### Privacy

+  This project will deal with personal data, therefore, researchers should comply with GDPR.
   - GDPR
   - Privacy and security issues are addressed in the DMP